smartworkz-kyriacos/mlops-sagemaker-ci-cd/Git-GitHub.md

 git add somefile.js
 ```

-You can also add all files and directories to the staging area by providing the wildcard `.` instead of the file name.
+You can also add all files and directories to the staging area y providing the wildcard instead of the file name.

 ```
 git add .